brendancooley/gunboats/gunboats.md

 ## International Economy

 Government preferences in the game described above depend on the mechanics of the international economy.
 To simply the presentation and focus on the dynamics of coercive bargaining in this political economy, I consider the special case in which countries are mirror images of one another in terms of their economic primitives.
 Each country is inhabited by a representative consumer with labor endowment $L_i = L_j = L$.
 Consumers value varieties of manufactured goods and goods from an undifferentiated outside sector, which I'll call agriculture.
 By providing their labor to local producers of these goods, they earn an endogenous wage $w_i$.
+Consumers' income inclusive of tariff revenues $r_i$ is $I_i = w_i L_i + r_i$.
 A unit of labor can produce one unit of both differentiated goods and agricultural goods.
-There are $n_i = n_j = n$ firms in each economy which produce differentiated manufactured goods.^[In a completely general equilibrium, this quantity would also be an endogenous object.
+There is a mass of firms of equal measure in each economy which produce differentiated manufactured goods, indexed $\nu_i$.^[In a completely general equilibrium, this quantity would also be an endogenous object.
 Fixing the number of firms allows each firm to derive positive profits, providing biased governments with an incentive to implement a positive tariff.
-In this sense, the model is in a "short run" equilibrium in which profits have not yet been competed away.
-I assume that $n$ is large enough such that firms take the price index $P_i$ as given when choosing prices.]
+In this sense, the model is in a "short run" equilibrium in which profits have not yet been competed away.]
 Agricultural goods are produced competitively.
 The setup borrows from @Venables1987 and @Ossa2012.

 ### Tariffs and Prices

 Firms engage in monopolistic competition, setting prices in each market to maximize profits, given the preferences of consumers.
 Governments can shift the prices that consumers pay for foreign goods by charging a uniform import tariff on manufactured goods, $\tau_i - 1$.
-This drives a wedge between the price set by foreign firms, $p_j$, and the price paid by consumers for foreign goods, $p_{ij} = \tau_i p_j$.
+This drives a wedge between the price set by foreign firms, $p_j(\nu_j)$, and the price paid by consumers for foreign goods, $p_{ij}(\nu_j) = \tau_i p_j(\nu_j)$.
 The price in the agricultural sector serves as the numeraire, $p_i^y = 1$.
 The government collects the revenue raised from tariffs.

 ### Consumption